-A broad-bases survey of topics relevant to girls' and women's participation in sport.
-Topics include: gender issues; major historical female figures in women's sports; government and policy, including the struggle for Title IX; media representation of women's sports; Olympics and women's sports; physiological and psychological perspectives; and future of women's sports.
+A broad-based survey of topics relevant to girls' and women's participation in sport.
+Topics include gender issues; major historical female figures in women's sports; government and policy, including the struggle for Title IX; media representation of women's sports; Olympics and women's sports; physiological and psychological perspectives; and the future of women's sports.
+Assesses advanced critical thinking skills through scholarly reading and written analysis, as well as through oral presentations.
 Three hours of lecture.
-Also listed as KHS 655.
-May not be taken if credit for KHS 455 or WMST 655 has been earned.
+Also listed as WMST